 - When all non-painted areas are taped off, sand all the painted areas with high-grit sandpaper to prep the surface.
 Wipe off all sanded areas with a damp rag to remove any sanding dust.

 - Then, apply multiple thin coats of primer until the entire area is covered.
 Let the primer thoroughly dry.

 - After the primer is dry, apply multiple thin coats of paint.
 Let the paint dry at least 24 hours before attaching doors, hinges, or knobs.

 If your medicine cabinet is made of plastic, remove the shelves and apply any of the following to the back of the cabinet to add a bit of color:

 - Scrapbook paper

 You can apply any of the above items with double-sided tape or spray adhesive.
 After the backing is in place, put any removed shelves back into place.

 Organize your medicine cabinet to keep it nice and neat and to easily access your items.
 The following can help you keep your medicine cabinet organized:

-- Small bowels or jars to store cotton swabs, cotton balls, jewelry and sample-size perfumes or colognes.
+- Small bowls or jars to store cotton swabs, cotton balls, jewelry, and sample-size perfumes or colognes.

 - Small square boxes or baskets to store and organize any items you want, such as separating items for each bathroom user.